-The Digital Art Resources Development Specialist position will support and display the use of digital tools for creative purposes.
-This student will be responsible for generating content for a website that will feature student artwork, innovative uses of technology, and best practices for print, web and time-based media.
+This Digital Art Resources Development Specialist position will support and display the use of digital tools for creative purposes.
+This student will be responsible for generating content for a website that will feature student artwork, innovative uses of technology, and best practices for print, web and time-based media

 Global Ambassador (Office of International Education)

 The Global Ambassador will assist with the outreach efforts in the Office of International Education.
-This will include presentations to fellow students, serving as a peer mentor to those thinking about studying abroad, and marketing study abroad to interested students.
+This will include presentations to fellow students, coordinating our social media efforts, and marketing and advising study abroad to interested students.

 Instructional Media Fellow (Library)